pooltogether/retroactive-query/README.md

 There are 3 versions of the PoolTogether protocol.
 The cutoff blocks are as follows:

-v1: fixed period of 36,000 blocks
+v1: fixed period of 43,200 blocks (1 week - v1 pools were ephemeral)
-v2: block number 11,104,391
-v3: block number 11,656,283
+v2 and v3: block number 11,656,283

-Total distribution is aimed at `` POOL.
+Total distribution is aimed at `1,500,000` POOL.

 ### All users

-400 UNI goes to:
+20 UNI goes to:

-- any account that directly `call`s a Uniswap pair or a Uniswap router contract
+- any account that directly withdrew or deposited into any version of the protocol, including the v2 pods
-- any address that transfers any liquidity provider tokens or pair tokens to a Uniswap pair or a Uniswap router contract
-- any address that holds liquidity provider tokens for a non-zero number of seconds

 ### Liquidity providers

-- all liquidity is weighted by ETH value of liquidity / total ETH value
+- all liquidity is weighted by the time (measured in blocks) multiplied by the amount expressed as a percentage of total liquidity to give a `total_lp_shares_fraction` per address
-- fixed reward rate per second to all LPs pro-rata
-- total rewards to liquidity providers is `150_000_000` - amount to users

-### SOCKS users

-1000 UNI goes to:

-- every address that burns any SOCKS
-- every address that holds at least 1 SOCKS token
+- The additional rewarded tokens is then calculated as:
+ `LOG2(1 + total_lp_shares_fraction * 10000)/lp_share_total) * remaining_lp_tokens` where `remaining_lp_tokens` is the number of tokens after the base reward of 20 POOL for each address has been subtracted from the total distribution.
+- This log influenced distribution allows for a distribution that is reduced for large providers and enhanced for smaller holders

 ## Reproduction

 You can reproduce the results of this query by forking this repository and adding your own secrets to run in your own GCP account.